nirmalram07/Dual-Lidar-Fusion/README.md

-# Dual Lidar Fusion for Combined Laser Scans in Mobile Robots
+# Dual Lidar Fusion for Combined Laser Scans in Mobile Robot

 ## Overview
 This project demonstrates a dual lidar fusion system on a mobile robot.
 The robot features two lidar sensors—one mounted at the front left bottom and another at the back right bottom—integrated via a custom URDF in a single package.
 A separate package hosts an rclcpp node that: